gztrk-engineer/iam-docs/docs/B2B-Authentication/index.md

 !!! note
     This section draft includes general directions on how to integrate an Identity and Access Management system in a range of B2B and B2B2C setups.

-Here at IAM Auth, we allow B2B (business-to-business) customers to integrate Identity and Account Management into their services.
+Here at Transmit, we allow B2B (business-to-business) customers to integrate Identity and Account Management into their services.

-From a broader perspective, our platform enables B2B customers to:
+From a broad perspective, our platform enables B2B customers to:

 - Enable organizations, e.g., the suppliers, and their employees to access corporate apps
 - Grant and revoke organization and user access to apps and resources